-Complete and submit application online to the MSU Graduate School at: https://www.applyweb.com/msug/ Note: after creating an account, at the bottom of page 1 of the application, click “Masters Degree” for Educational Goal, then, on page 2, click “Master of Nursing – BSN to MN”.
+Complete and submit an application online to the MSU Graduate School at https://www.applyweb.com/msug/ Note: after creating an account, at the bottom of page 1 of the application, click “Masters Degree” for Educational Goal, then, on page 2, click “Master of Nursing – BSN to MN”.

 - Application Deadline is December 15.

 - A baccalaureate degree in nursing from a nationally accredited upper division program, which included supervised clinical practice in a variety of nursing settings, including community/public health and management.
 Applicants completing the College’s Associate Degree to Master’s in Nursing program are eligible for admission.

 - Successful completion of undergraduate courses in physical assessment, community/public health, research, statistics, and an undergraduate psych/mental health course for DNP (Psych/Mental Health).

 - Current unencumbered licensure as a registered nurse.
 If clinical educational experiences are to be completed in Montana, licensure in Montana is required.

 - Favorable recommendation from the College of Nursing admissions committee.